-The Department of Home Science is committed to empower the students in capacity building skills through teaching, research and community oriented extension activities, thereby widening the scope for self development and Employability and preparing themas socially useful and responsible citizens

-The academic programmes, research and extension activities are planned and executed meticulously so as to reflect the vision and mission of the Department, focusing on the empowerment of students through quality education by updating syllabus with current trends and providing appropriate knowledge and skills compete at the global level.
+The Department of Home Science is committed to empower the students in capacity building skills through teaching, research and community oriented extension activities, thereby widening the scope for self development and Employability and preparing themas socially useful and responsible citizens meticulously so as to reflect the vision and mission of the Department, focusing on the empowerment of students through quality education by updating syllabus with current trends and providing appropriate knowledge and skills compete at the global level.
 The Department through motivated staff always strives towards reaching proficiency through teaching and community oriented extension programmes.